openscope/openscope/documentation/airport-guides/cyhz.md

 NAVCanada outlines the airspace boundary around Halifax in their Designated Airspace Handbook.
 All radar positions (departure, arrival) surrounding Halifax have the callsign "Halifax Terminal".
 Aircraft leaving the Halifax TCA should be handed over to Moncton Centre.

-[This diagram](http://prntscr.com/hv4bf4) may assist in visualising the airspace around Halifax.
+<a href="http://prntscr.com/hv4bf4" target="_blank">This diagram</a> may assist in visualising the airspace around Halifax.

 ## Instrument Procedures